Khaled1771/TheUltimate-CI-CD/Jenkins/readme.md

    - Script path: `Jenkins/Jenkinsfile`
    - Click "Save"

-### CD Pipeline Setup (Optional)

-1. Create another Pipeline job for deployment:
-   - Click "New Item"
-   - Enter a name (e.g., "BoardGame-CD")
-   - Select "Pipeline" and click "OK"

-2. Configure the CD pipeline:
-   - Same as CI, but use `Jenkins/cd-pipeline/Jenkinsfile` if available

 ### Understanding the Jenkinsfile

 The `Jenkinsfile` in this directory defines a declarative pipeline with the following stages: